Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 Your body has been through a lot.
 Your nervous system has been through a lot.
 And healing deserves patience, not pressure.

 Pelvic floor PT has given me tools, awareness, and confidence.
 But more than anything, it has helped me rebuild trust with my body again.
-And that might be the most important part of healing at all.

 Why Recovery Conversations Need More Voices in Women's Health